-4.2.6 Non-domestic Buildings
+4.2.6 Non-domestic buildings

-There are also significant non-domestic buildings that survive within the Gorge including churches, chapels and schools as well as industrial buildings.
-They offered the chance to demonstrate the range of building materials manufactured in the Gorge as well as reflecting the fashions of the day such as the use of blue bricks.
+There are also significant non-domestic buildings that survive within the Gorge including churches, chapels and schools as well as industrial and commercial buildings.
+They offer the chance to demonstrate the range of building materials manufactured in the Gorge as well as reflecting the fashions of the day such as the use of contrast bricks and tile.

-The Fletcher Methodist Church, Court Street, Madeley, (left), is one of several substantial non-conformist Churches in the Gorge.
-The Coalbrookdale Institute, (centre), was built in 1859 for the benefit of workers and their families.
-The Bedlam Furnaces, (right), were established in the second half of the 18th century.
+The Fletcher Methodist Church in Madeley is one of several non-conformist churches and chapels in the Gorge.
+The Coalbrookdale Institute was built in 1859 for the benefit of the Ironworks employees.
+Bedlam furnaces were built in the late 18th century.

 In addition to the churches at Ironbridge, Coalbrookdale, Madeley and Jackfield, there was a notable influence of non-conformist groups within the Gorge area.
-The Darby and Reynolds families were members of the Society of Friends, one of the oldest established groups of Dissenting Christians and amongst the labouring classes Methodism was dominant.
-There are substantial Methodist Chapels at Madeley, Madeley Wood and Coalbrookdale.
+The Darby and Reynolds families were members of the Society of Friends (Quakers).
+Methodism was dominant in the area and there are substantial Methodist chapels in Madeley, Madeley Wood and Coalbrookdale.

-The climate of self-help fostered by non-conformism resulted in other Institutional buildings, most notably the Coalbrookdale Literary and Scientific Institute, 1859.
-The Institute was one of the first buildings in the Gorge to be built in blue brick and several other public buildings utilise the same material including the Ironbridge Church of England School, St Luke's Road, (1859), and Ironbridge Police Station, Waterloo Road, (1862).
+The climate of self-help fostered by non-conformists resulted in other Institutional buildings, most notably Coalbrookdale Literary and Scientific Institute, 1859.
+The Institute was one of the first buildings in the Gorge to be built in blue brick, to be followed by Ironbridge C of E School in St. Lukes Rd.
+(1859), and Ironbridge Police Station, Waterloo St. (1862).

 Components of industrial activities are found throughout the Gorge.
 Some are complete and well-preserved buildings such as the Upper Works, Coalbrookdale.
 Others are fragments of former functions, such as the Bedlam Furnaces.
 Throughout the Gorge the landscape retains the footprint of the past in the imprint of mines and excavation, road and rail routes and reservoirs.
-There is not a clear typology for these buildings and structures in the same way that the domestic buildings can be categorised.
+There is not a clear typology for these buildings and structures in the same way as that of domestic buildings can be categorised.
 Rather, each component was shaped to meet the functional demands and innovations of its day.
-This pattern is still apparent in the utilitarian buildings still utilised in Coalbrookdale at the Aga Rayburn works.